maehw/ms-teams-hand-detector/README.md

 The detection is based on computer vision (OpenCV) pattern matching using a reference symbol.

 In my case I've used a micro:bit to receive and react on the serial data.
-The `.hex` file contained in this repository can be flashed on a micro:bit v2, plays an animation and a sound.
+Both `.hex` files contained in this repository can be flashed on a micro:bit v2.
+The micro:bit will play an animation and make a sound when a hand has been raised.
 The source can be accessed under https://makecode.microbit.org/_gk0CmXCuh3of.
+If you also want to move a servo (e.g. to move a cardboard hand) dependent on whether a hand has been raised or lowered use the following code: https://makecode.microbit.org/_ewy3tvETmETp.

 ![Blocks shown in Microsoft MakeCode for micro:bit](microbit-ide.png)